romainx/panorama/README.md

 ### Add NVD3 dependencies to your template

-Panorama generates HTML content requiring javascript and css to display.
+Panorama generates HTML content requiring javascript and CSS to display.

 Download the following files from [NVD3](http://nvd3.org):